 The reason that all of the analysis that says we must control capital is wrong is that it assumes capital is not an active participant in civilization.
-I have chosen to see capital as more of an active participant; rather than an inanimate object, an animate being.
-It may not have its own mind, but it creates structures that make it a necessity to survive.
-It creates people to benefit it, and in turn, these
+I have chosen to see capital as more of an

 VI.
 Organization And Anarchy